-The first thing to do here is to download the software from Oracle Technology Network (or OTN):
+The first thing to do here is to download the software from Oracle Technology Network:

-- OTN/Database/Database Technology Index/Database Express Edition/Downloads - you will need the package for Linux x64 and the preinstall RPM package (for RHEL release 7) from there.
+- Database/Database Technology Index/Database Express Edition/Downloads - you need to download the package for Linux x64 and the preinstall RPM package (for RHEL release 7) from there.

 You have to have an account and accept the licence agreement before you can start to download the stuff.